neotel-at/peersync/README.md

 PeerSync
 ========

-A peer file syncronisation tool based on rsync
+A simple rsync-based peer file syncronisation tool to keep a defined list of directories and files in sync on two hosts.
+Usually used on cluster nodes sharing the same configurations.

 USAGE
 -----